Edinburgh College of Art PhD Scholarship

 Edinburgh College of Art (ECA) is delighted to announce its next round of scholarships to applicants for PhD research programmes in our five Schools: School of Art; School of Design; ESALA (Architecture and Landscape Architecture); History of Art; and the Reid School of Music.

-If wishing to commence a new programme of study in September 2017 you must ensure that you have fully completed and submitted your PhD programme application for admission using the University's online system by no later than 25th January 2017.
+If wishing to commence a new programme of study in September 2024 you must ensure that you have fully completed and submitted your PhD programme application for admission using the University's online system by no later than 18th January 2024.

-The ECA Selection Panel.
-The Panel will rank the applications in relation to the following criteria:
+The ECA Selection Panel will score the applications in relation to the following assessment criteria:

-Please note: if successful in obtaining funding from any other University of Edinburgh or Research Council funding source, recipients of the ECA PhD Scholarship may be required to relinquish their ECA PhD Scholarship.
+Please note: if successful in obtaining funding from any other University of Edinburgh or Research Council funding source, recipients of the ECA PhD Scholarship must relinquish their ECA PhD Scholarship.